parijatlal/personal_website/content/home/wip.md

 #### Complementarity and Substitution in Import Tax Evasion
 (with Michael Best, Nada Eissa, Joseph Okello, Jakob Rauschendorfer, and Sandra Sequeira)

-#### A Closer Look at Withholding Taxes: Implications for Services Trade, Revenue, and Equity
+#### Withholding Taxes: Implications for Services Trade, Revenue, and Equity
 (with Alexander Klemm and Li Liu)